caglartoklu/launj/README.md

 - Your program will have a pretty icon.
 - It can easily be added to Start Menu.
 - The directory can be added to [PATH variables](https://www.java.com/en/download/help/path.xml), and can be launched from command line.
-- All the facilities of Windows for exe file will work. ([SendTo](https://www.howtogeek.com/howto/windows-vista/customize-the-windows-vista-send-to-menu/), [Open With](https://techforluddites.com/windows-10-change-the-default-programs-for-opening-files/) etc.)
+- All the facilities of Windows for exe file will work. ([SendTo](https://www.howtogeek.com/howto/windows-vista/customize-the-windows-vista-send-to-menu/), [Open With](https://techforluddites.com/windows-10-change-the-default-programs-for-opening-files/), drag and drop etc.)
 - It works with file names including unicode characters.
 - It works with file names with spaces.
 - It works within directories with unicode characters and spaces.